FreeRTOS/iot-reference-stm32u5/README.md

 ## Performing Over-the-air (OTA) Firmware Update

-The project shows an IoT reference implementation of how to integrate FreeRTOS libraries on STM32U5 platform to perform OTA update with AWS IoT using both trustzone and non-trustzone hardware capablities.
+The project shows an IoT reference implementation of how to integrate FreeRTOS libraries on STM32U5 platform to perform OTA update with AWS IoT using the *non trustzone* hardware capablities.
 The demo runs FreeRTOS OTA agent as one of the RTOS tasks in background, which waits for OTA updates from cloud.
 The non-trustzone version of the demo leverages internal flash memory's dual bank.
 The total 2MB internal flash is split into two banks of 1MB each.
 The main firmware is running on one bank, while downloading new firmware image into another bank.
 Thus, the total firmware image size should not exceed 1MB.

 ### Provision Code Signing credentials

 Devices uses digital signatures to verify the authenticity of the firmware updates sent over the air.
 Images are signed by an authorized source who creats the image, and device can verify the signature of the image, using the corresponding public key of the source.
 Steps below shows how to setup and provision the code signing credentials so as to enable cloud to digitally sign the image and the device to verify the image signature before boot.

 1. In your working directory, use the following text to create a file named *cert_config.txt*.
-Replace test_*signer@amazon.com* with your email address:
+Replace *test_signer@amazon.com* with your email address:

 ```
 [ req ]